CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

 ## Overview

 In this exercise, you will provision a Power Platform environment—enabling Dataverse, Azure AI services, and the Copilot Studio trial.
-You will also set up and configure zendesk to handle incident management.
+You will also set up and configure Freshworks to handle incident management.
 Together, these foundational steps establish the infrastructure needed to build and deploy your RAG‑driven store operations agent.

 ## Objectives